cse-labs/linkerd/README.md

 ## Build and Deploy Cluster

 This project uses `make` to drive K3s cluster creation and setup and to build and deploy the services in the app.
-Some of the Linkerd-related images can go to `ImagePullBackoff` when installing Linkerd and its add-ons.
+Some of the Linkerd-related images can go to `ImagePullBackoff` when installing Linkerd and its extensions.
 The make file provides targets to pre-load the images in the local docker cache and the registry built into the K3s cluster.

 `make bootstrap` will delete any existing K3s cluster, pull the Linkerd-related images, create a K3s cluster, import the images into the
-K3s cluster's registry, and then setup Linkerd and its add-ons.
+K3s cluster's registry, and then setup Linkerd and its extensions.
 When that is done, you will have a K3s cluster ready to host the services.

 `make loop` (short for dev inner loop) will build the services, create the container images for them, deploy them in the cluster, and setup
 Traefik ingress in the namespace.